-2 Factor Authentication (2FA) adds an additional layer of security to your ProtonMail account by adding an additional verification to the login process to protect your account.
-Currently, ProtonMail supports the OTP protocol, so accounts with 2FA enabled will be prompted to enter a 6-digit code upon logging in.
-This 6-digit code will be generated by an app that is installed on your mobile phone.
+Two-factor authentication (2FA) is an additional layer of security for your ProtonMail account.
+With 2FA enabled, you will be prompted to enter a 6-digit code when you log in to your account.
+This 6-digit code will be generated by an app installed on your mobile phone.

 This means that even if your password is somehow stolen, an attacker still cannot get into your account without also having access to your mobile phone.
 Because of this security benefit, we recommend enabling 2FA on your account.

-5. ProtonMail will also provide you with several one-time use recovery codes.
-Please save these codes in a secure place and do NOT lose them.
-If you ever misplace or lose your authentication device (mobile phone, etc) these codes will be the only way to log into your account.
-If you ever lose your second factor device, you can enter these codes instead of the 6-digit authenticator code.
-Note, each code can only be used once, and they must be used in the listed order, so please save all the codes.
+If you ever misplace or lose your authentication device (mobile phone, etc.), these codes provide the only way to log in to your account.
+If you ever lose your second-factor device, you can enter these codes instead of the 6-digit code provided by your authenticator code app.
+Each code can only be used once, so save all the codes.